 We’re now more than a decade into the mainstream use of social media by businesses.
 Over that time, we’ve discovered a lot about what works and what doesn’t.
+In addition, online tools such as instazood can also help.
 In this post, we’re going to take a look at the strategies that you can use with proven merit.
 We’ll also take a look at some of the tactics that have fallen flat.

 Here’s what works.

 Everyone and his dog is on social media, meaning that customers are now incredibly sensitive to cues that tell them about the quality of your enterprise.
 They know that there are a lot of charlatans out there, trying to make a quick buck with shoddy products – or sometimes no products at all.
 It is essential, therefore, to create a tremendous first impression.